4.8 1700+ Google Reviews

 I consider these home inspection courses to be legal requirements but not sufficient home inspection training.
 As noted above, you will need field training from an experienced home inspector.
 I recommend the following courses for in-person home inspector training courses.

-Neither 35 nor 70 hours of education is enough preparation for the job.
-That is why I recommend the minimum legal requirements and relying on field experience for your actual training.
+In reality, neither 35 nor 70 hours of education is enough preparation for the job.

 Now that you have the education requirements figured out, you need to complete the experience requirements to become a home inspector.